ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 The traceability agent is used to filter the Axway API Gateway logs that are related to discovered APIs and prepare the transaction events that are sent to Amplify platform.
 Each time an already discovered API is called by a consumer, an event (summary + detail) is sent to Amplify Central and is visible in API Observer.

-The agent can run in the following modes:
+The agent can run in the following mode:

 * With a yaml configuration file having the same name as the agent binary - `traceability_agent.yaml`:

     * Default: located in the same directory as the agent binary.
     * Optional: use a dedicated folder where the configuration file is located (use the --path.config flag in the agent command line to access the file path).
     * Advanced configuration: properties inside the configuration file can reference environment variables.
 This enables you to set up only one configuration file that addresses different behaviors (depending on the environment variables).
 See [Discovery Agent variables](/docs/central/connect-api-manager/agent-variables/).
-* With command line argument.
-See [Traceability Agent flags](/docs/central/connect-api-manager/discovery-agent-flags/).

 ### Installing the Traceability Agent